 Grow Plant Ovaries for Dissection

-Teaching a lesson on sexual reproduction in plants?
-Don’t stop at dissecting flowers.
+Need a sexual reproduction in plants activity?
+You could always dissect flowers (and you should)… but don’t stop there!
 Take it to the next level – grow and dissect seed pods!

 It’s really easy!
 I use daffodils from my yard, so it’s free, too.
 (If you teach in a rural area, ask students to bring in flowers from their own yard to try.)